 The backlight is flicker-free at all brightness levels, great for helping reduce eye strain.

 The Acer Nitro XV340CK Pbmiipphzx has an optional Black Frame Insertion feature to help improve motion clarity.
 However, it causes motion duplication due to the flickering frequency.
 Also, like most monitors, it isn't usable when VRR (variable refresh rate) is enabled.

 The Acer Nitro XV340CK Pbmiipphzx 34 inch has an outstanding refresh rate, resulting in a smooth and responsive gaming experience.
-It has native FreeSync support and G-SYNC compatibility to reduce screen tearing, but it seems to only work over a DisplayPort connection at this time.
-FreeSync causes the screen to flicker and shut off over HDMI and would require a power cycle to get the monitor working again.
-This is likely a bug that'll be fixed in a firmware update.
-We'll retest it once the update is available.
+It has native FreeSync support and G-SYNC compatibility to reduce screen tearing, and it works with DisplayPort and HDMI with newer Radeon graphics cards.
+On older cards, FreeSync causes the screen to flicker and shut off over HDMI and would require a power cycle to get the monitor working again.
 If you want an ultrawide monitor with a higher refresh rate, check out the Samsung Odyssey G9.